 Information for Families

 A multidisciplinary team provides care for babies in SCBU.
 These babies are usually born ill and/or prematurely.
 The unit supports and actively encourages the transfer of babies to their local hospital once they no longer need specialised care.

 We welcome the involvement of parents and caregivers while babies are in SCBU.
 Our care is family-centred, meeting the physical, emotional, social, cultural, and spiritual needs of the family.

-Adjacent to SCBU is a Parenting Unit which provides education and support for parents and families and overnight accommodation prior to your baby going home.
+Adjacent to SCBU is a Parenting Unit which provides education and support for parents and families prior to your baby going home.
 A waiting room is located near the nursery entrance.

 The Butterfly Card scheme assists families where babies are admitted to hospital for an anticipated period of more than a week or who have frequent admissions or outpatient/day therapy appointments.

 Please ask the Midwife/Nurse who is caring for your baby if you wish to see a social worker, interpreter or minister of religion.

 Caring for your Baby